 A quiet haven and a place to sit and meditate.
-This garden was designed by Dr. Robert Christie and consecrated in 1988.
-Week's Medical Center uses this garden for their hospice remembrance This is an ideal location for prayer vigils or out of door worship services.
+This garden was designed by Dr. Robert Christie and was consecrated in 1988.
+Week's Medical Center uses this garden for their hospice remembrance service.
+This is an ideal location for prayer vigils or out-of-door worship services.

 Once used to house the rector, this building is now used for office and meeting spaces.
 The library, with its long table and wooden straight back chairs, is ideal for the more formal meeting.

 The community room offers a more intimate feeling for the smaller and more personal gatherings such as the Grief Support Group.
 This room has three love seats and four wing-back chairs.
 More seating is available.